singlequote/Laravel-datatables/docs/table-models.md

 ```

 ### Remember paging property
 Whats more frustrating then hitting the refresh button and you can't remember which data page you were on.
-Enable the property `$rememberPage` so the datatable will remember wich page you were on.
+Enable the property `$rememberPage` so the datatable will remember which page you were on.
 ```php
 /**
  * Remember the data page of the user